 Traditional architects understand that buildings of the past are uniquely capable of satisfying people’s needs.
 In the past buildings were designed to be beautiful as well as well as functional.
 Architects were schooled in a tradition that had evolved over millennia - one that totally integrated the practical and aesthetic requirements of buildings.

-But all the while traditional skill and knowledge were never lost and some architects in Britain and elsewhere continued steadfastly to practise and develop traditional architecture.
+Despite a century of mechanisation traditional skill and knowledge have never lost and some architects in Britain and elsewhere continued steadfastly to practise and develop traditional architecture.
 The members of this Traditional Architecture Group are heirs to this continuity.

 Traditional architecture teaches us that by seeking to create and to recognise beauty we establish a contact with our own sense of humanity – a humanity that is shared by all.
 Traditional architecture comes in many different styles and forms, for it is produced by many different individuals and cultures and so variety is an essential aspect of it.
 But whatever its origins it is always accessible to all.